dancher00/dancher00/README.md

-👨‍💻 MSc in Engineering. 🦾🤖🦿 Bionicle enjoyer.
+👨‍💻 MSc in Robotics.

-Loking for PhD positions in ML for top research in cs:RO
+Loking for PhD positions in ML.

 ![Quadropedal Skateboarding](qudrobording.gif)